-Red laughed, and said, I wonder how Billy is?
+Red laughed, I wonder how Billy is?

-Andy replied, “I wonder too, Red, as I look up at the nights sky many thoughts come to mind, Land Diamonds and Sky Diamonds, and for sure as the Kings Star aka Davids star and the Hexagram.
+“I wonder too, Red, as I look up at the nights sky many thoughts come to mind, Land Diamonds and Sky Diamonds, and for sure as the Kings Star aka Davids star and the Hexagram.
 Triangle this and triangle that, furthermore the definition of hex.
 All of this is a mystery to mankind or to me.
 Look at our current position of the earth and sky.
 Red, the tree of life, unconditional love for the self and others?
 As above so it is below, and Red why does time and space traveling come to mind?”

-Red laughed and said, Because we are doing it.
+Red laughed and said, because we are doing it.
 Like the sunshine is about to walk the waters.

 They both noticed Sharks everywhere in the sea, and the shores moving with life.
 The Chacma Baboons searching through seaweed for Shark eggs.

-The tides call us Andy to work two very tight schedules, said Red ready to carry on.
+The tides call us Andy to work two very tight schedules, Red said ready to carry on.

-“We have to love it Red,” Andy replied, “I remember being 7 years old at the Lincoln Park Zoo in Chicago, and my mother had to peel my hands from the fence bar, because I was so fascinated by Baboons, I told her there is something about them Mom, and not long after that a zoo keeper walked by with a baby Chimpanzee, and I got to hold him or her.
-All I can say Red is, We are following the mystery of all this, seeded in us, as mentioned in Poetry Train Canada about when I was a boy with Wild Kingdom and animal toys.
-I remember my uncle Terry that day too said something that them baboons will tear you to pieces, that maybe so, but I think we tore them to pieces, so who lost the connection or forced it?
+“We have to love it Red,” Andy replied, “I remember being seven years old at the Lincoln Park Zoo in Chicago, and my mother had to peel my hands from the fence bar, because I was so fascinated by Baboons, I told her there is something about them Mom, and not long after that a zoo keeper walked by with a baby Chimpanzee, and I got to hold him or her.
+All I can say Red is, we are following the mystery of all this, seeded in us, as mentioned in Poetry Train Canada about when I was a boy with Wild Kingdom and animal toys.
+I remember my uncle Terry that day too said something that them Baboons will tear you to pieces, that maybe so, but I think we tore them to pieces, so who lost the connection or forced it?
 Stick with it they tell us, slowly we ride through time.”